imlauer/imlauer.github.io/just_tty.md

 ---
-title: "Unleashing the Power: TTY, Linux Framebuffer, EGLFS and SDL - Without the weight of Xorg or Wayland"
+title: "TTY, Linux Framebuffer, EGLFS and SDL - Without the weight of Xorg or Wayland"
 date: 2025-09-13
 ---